Álvaro Fernández (Uruguayan footballer)

-Álvaro Fernández (/es/; born 11 October 1985) is a retired Uruguayan footballer.
-He played as a midfielder.
+Álvaro Fernández Gay (/es/; born 11 October 1985) is a Uruguayan former footballer who played as a midfielder.

 Career

 Club

 Fernández began his career with Atenas de San Carlos.
 His performances for Atenas led him to sign for Montevideo Wanderers in 2007.

 In his one season with Wanderers Fernández appeared in 27 league matches scoring 1 goal.
 In 2008, he joined Mexican side Puebla before returning to Uruguay to play for top side Nacional.
 In the 2009 Copa Libertadores Second Stage, Fernández scored a goal against Club Nacional of Paraguay and River Plate.
 While at Nacional Fernández scored several key goals in helping his side capture the 2008–09 league title.

 He was then loaned out to Portuguese side Vitória in 2009.
 This was his first club experience outside of the Americas.
 In 2010, he was again loaned out to Universidad de Chile.
 During his stay at the club, he scored a goal in a 3–2 win at the Maracanã against Brazilian club Flamengo in the quarterfinals of the 2010 Copa Libertadores.

 On 21 July 2010, rumors began circulating that Fernández had been transferred to the Seattle Sounders FC.
 On 29 July, the Sounders announced the signing was complete.
 Fernández became the third Designated Player in the team's history.
 He made his first appearance for the Sounders on 31 July as a substitute in a 1–0 win against the San Jose Earthquakes.
 On 3 August, Fernández came on as a substitute and scored his first goal for the Sounders as in a 1–1 draw (2–1 aggregate score) against Isidro Metapán to get the Sounders into the group stage of the CONCACAF Champions League.

 On 27 July 2012, Fernández was traded to the Chicago Fire for allocation money.
 This move opened up a DP slot for newcomer Christian Tiffert.
 He signed a 6-month long loan deal with Qatari club Al Rayyan on 16 January 2013.

-Fernández was again loaned out by Chicago on 9 July 2013 when he returned to his former club Nacional.He retired on January 1 2024.
+Fernández was again loaned out by Chicago on 9 July 2013 when he returned to his former club Nacional.
+He retired on January 1 2024.